fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_system_locallog_setting.html.markdown

 * `log_interval_dev_no_logging` - Interval in minute for logging the event of no logs received from a device.
 * `log_interval_disk_full` - Interval in minute for logging the event of disk full.
 * `log_interval_gbday_exceeded` - Interval in minute for logging the event of the GB/Day license exceeded.
+* `no_log_detection_threshold` - Time interval in minutes to trigger a local event message if no log data is received.

 ## Attribute Reference